RobinPoulet/JavaScript_Avance/api_film/api-movie-doc.md

 `Body Parameters`
 `id` *integer*
-The id of the movie
+The id of the movie  (must be an ID of Themoviedb)

 `grade` *integer*
 Numbers of stars for grade the movie